Captain Harold Constantine Dillon FitzGibbon1

 Olive Geraldine Emma FitzGibbon1

-Olive Geraldine Emma FitzGibbon was born in 1887.2 She was the daughter of Louis Theobald Fitzgibbon and Maria Dolores Maxwell.1 She married, firstly, Jordon Dumaresq in 1911.1 She married, secondly, Sir Philip Humphrey Antrobus, 6th Bt., son of Robert Crawfurd Antrobus and Emily Blackburne, on 29 November 1919.1 She died on 11 July 1968.2
+Olive Geraldine Emma FitzGibbon was born in 1887.2 She was the daughter of Louis Theobald Fitzgibbon and Maria Dolores Maxwell.1 She married, firstly, Jordon Dumaresq in 1911.1 She married, secondly, Sir Philip Humphrey Antrobus, 6th Bt., son of Robert Crawfurd Antrobus and Emily Blackburne, on 29 November 1919.1 She died in 1979.2

 From 1911, her married name became Dumaresq.
-She was decorated with the award of the Gold Cross of Merit of Poland.1 From 29 November 1919, her married name became Antrobus.
-She was decorated with the award of the Officer, Polish Order of Polonia Restituta.2
+She was awarded the Gold Cross of Merit of Poland.1 From 29 November 1919, her married name became Antrobus.
+She was awarded the Officer, Polish Order of Polonia Restituta.2

 Citations